cjsmith011/Horiseon-Web-refactor/README.md

 -replacing non-semantic elements with semantic elements: bye bye endless divs!
 -adding commenting to the css to help a reader quickly identify sections of the page

+Here is a screenshot of our amazing page:
+Develop\assets\images\final site image.PNG

 Deployment: